Fandi Ahmad: Managerial career

+2000–2015

-After his retirement from playing, Fandi worked as a coach.
-He started as the assistant to Singapore's national coach, Vincent Subramaniam, for the 1999 SEA Games, where Singapore finished fourth.
-In 2000, Fandi became coach of SAFFC and guided them to the S.League title, and he won the S.League Coach of the Year Award.
-Under Fandi, SAFFC ended the 2001 season without winning a trophy and were 2002 S.League champions by a 20-point margin.
-Fandi then simultaneously served as assistant national coach, helping Singapore win the Tiger Cup in 2005, and coach of the Young Lions, which rose from the bottom of the S.League in 2003 to two third-place finishes in 2004 and 2006.
+In 2000, Fandi became coach of SAFFC and guided them to the 2000 S.League title, and he won the S.League Coach of the Year Award.
+Under Fandi, SAFFC ended the 2001 season without winning a trophy but the following year, they were the 2002 S.League champions by a 20-point margin.
+Fandi simultaneously served as assistant national coach, helping Singapore win the Tiger Cup in 2005.
+In 2005, Fandi became the coach of Young Lions, which rose from the bottom of the S.League in 2003 to two third-place finishes in 2004 and 2006, which was their highest league placing in the club's history.
 From November 2006 to March 2010, Fandi managed Indonesian side Pelita Raya, where he adopted a youth policy that helped them win promotion from the second division, then guided the club to two mid-table finishes in the Indonesia Super League.

-Since then, he has been a scout for Italian club Vicenza Calcio, a regional project manager for the Genova International Soccer School and manager of Malaysian Super League side Johor Darul Takzim.
-In 2011, he founded the Fandi Ahmad Academy, which organises training programmes and overseas opportunities for talented young Singaporean footballers.
-Fandi is one of seven Singaporean coaches with a professional AFC coaching diploma and is widely considered a future coach of the Singapore national football team; in December 2013, he became head coach of the Singapore LionsXII, with Nazri Nasir as his assistant.
-In May 2015, he led LionsXII to clinch the Malaysia FA Cup, their first trophy of the season.
+On 3 February 2012, the owner of Malaysian Super League side Johor Darul Ta'zim (JDT), the Crown Prince of Johor, Tunku Ismail Idris, approached Fandi, after the club's first year of rebranding the whole organisation structure and its footballing activities, to become the club's manager, a role which he accepted.
+Fandi reportedly earned $S30,000 a month.
+In his first season, he guided JDT all the way to the 2013 Malaysia FA Cup Final but lost 1–0 to Kelantan FA.
+Johor finished third in the 2013 Malaysia Super League behind LionsXII and Selangor FA.
+The side also paraded ex-Spanish international striker Dani Güiza, who won the Euro 2008; former SS Lazio player Simone del Nero; and a host of Malaysian internationals, including Malaysia captain Safiq Rahim and star player Safee Sali, Norshahrul Idlan Talaha, and the twins Aidil Zafuan and Zaquan Adha.
+On 30 July 2013, he was relieved of his duties.
+On 7 December 2013, he became head coach of the Singapore LionsXII, with Nazri Nasir as his assistant.
+On 23 May 2015, he led LionsXII to clinch the 2015 Malaysia FA Cup, their first trophy of the season.

+2016–present
-Fandi was appointed as the head coach of Young Lions for the 2018 S.League season, replacing Richard Tardy.
-In May 2018, he was appointed as the interim head coach of the Singapore national football team until the end of the 2018 AFF Suzuki Cup.

-Fandi's contract with FAS was extended in November 2019, with the new role as head of elite youth.
-He aims, together with technical director Joseph Palatsides, to enhance the pathways and structure for the development of youth players for the national teams.
-After leading the Singapore under-22 at the 2019 SEA Games, Fandi's Young Lions and the under-22s will be taken over by Nazri Nasir in 2020.
-Fandi will also be part of national team's coach Tatsuma Yoshida's backroom staff.
+Fandi was appointed as the head coach of Young Lions for the newly revamped 2018 Singapore Premier League season, replacing Richard Tardy.
+In May 2018, he was appointed as the interim head coach of the Singapore national football team until the end of the 2018 AFF Championship.
+Fandi's contract with the Football Association of Singapore (FAS) was extended in November 2019, with him in a new role as head of elite youth.
+He aimed, together with technical director Joseph Palatsides, to enhance the pathways and structure for the development of youth players for the national teams.
+After leading the Singapore under-22 at the 2019 SEA Games, Fandi's Young Lions and the under-22s were taken over by Nazri Nasir in 2020.
+Fandi was also a part of the national team's coach Tatsuma Yoshida's backroom staff.